bnaj/TestReportTemplate/README.md

 # Test Report Template
 Hello all!
 If you want see how implement new report style in TestNg to look like below.
+To see how look report just download "newReport.html" ftom base project dir.
 I'  prepepared some examples of test method to show how its look.<br/>

 ![ScreenShot](https://repository-images.githubusercontent.com/188700511/e3091000-7fde-11e9-81d9-998116a4f183)